 TMJ disorder, which is an issue that affects your temporomandibular joints, is a painful condition which affects millions of people.
 If you have been suffering from pain in your face, there is a good chance that TMJ disorder could be to blame.
 No matter what the cause, you only know one thing for sure – you want this pain gone as soon as possible.
 And, on that front, we have good news – your dentist may be able to help in taking care of your retainer.

 Watching for the Signs

-Before you even pay a visit to your dentist, you can observe some of the possible signs of TMJ disorder on your own.
+Before you even pay a visit to your orthodontics for teens, you can observe some of the possible signs of TMJ disorder on your own.
 There are a number of symptoms which may wind up in a diagnosis of TMJ disorder.
 Those include the following –

 - Tender jaw muscles